 Long hair with bangs (seen here on Jessica Biel) is a flattering style that every face shape can pull off, as long as you can maintain your bangs.
 Cutting a fringe is a quick way to add maturity without looking too severe.
 Keep in mind the maintenance, though.
 Some salons offer free bang trims, but you'll have to go for an appointment every few weeks.
 If that's too much of a commitment, then you can learn how to trim your own bangs.

 Actress Kylie Bunbury's soft curls look casual even when worn in an updo, thanks to a loose texture and a middle part.
 "It's important to establish a go-to updo look [in your 30s]," says Patterson.
-"Think easy, French Girl-style, that takes your week-wear hair into date night, cocktail hour, or even red carpet carpet territory."
+"Think easy, French Girl-style, that takes your week-wear hair into date night, cocktail hour, or even red carpet territory."

 Long Hair, Side-Swept Bangs

 No matter your age, you can pull off long hair as long as it's healthy.
 Try not to overdo your chemical treatments and use a heat protectant each time you apply a hot tool to your hair.
-It's easier to maintain healthy hair than it is to try and restore damaged hair.
+It's easier to maintain healthy hair than it is to try to restore damaged hair.

 And if blunt bangs aren't your style, then take a page from Dakota Johnson's beauty playbook.
 You'll find that long, side-swept bangs are incredibly flattering and stylish when paired with long, straight hair.